Setting Custom Attributes

 Braze provides methods for assigning attributes to users.
 You’ll be able to filter and segment your users according to these attributes on the dashboard.

-Before implementation, be sure to review examples of the segmentation options afforded by Custom events vs. Custom attributes vs Purchase events in our Best Practices section.
+Before implementation, be sure to review examples of the segmentation options afforded by custom events, custom attributes, and purchase events in our Best practices.

 Setting a first name